 Preparing for equity financing?
 Establishing fair market value begins with a 409A valuation you can trust.

-Shoobx provides fast, accurate and competitively-priced 409A valuations for growing companies.
-We partner with independent 409A evaluators to provide reports with a 100% audit pass rate.
+Fidelity provides fast, accurate and competitively-priced 409A valuations for growing companies.
+We work with independent 409A evaluators to provide reports.
 Our automated equity financing software helps reduce the time needed to require all the required documentation.

 Generating fair market value is an exciting step for your company.
 Make sure you do it right to set yourself up for future success.

-Looking for a fast, accurate, and competitively-priced 409A valuation to establish fair market value?
-Reach out to the Shoobx team for a simple and quick 409A process with expert support.
+Looking for a fast, accurate, and competitively priced 409A valuation to establish fair market value?
+Reach out to the Fidelity team for a simple and quick 409A process with expert support.